Private Cenote Diving in Tulum and the Riviera Maya – Discover cavern diving and enjoy the amazing Cenotes

 Casa Cenote – Cenote Manati

 Also known as Cenote Tank Ha, Something different!
 A simple dive full of surprises.
-It is an open cenote surrounded by mangrove.
+It is an open cenote surrounded by mangroves.

 Casa Cenote connects one of the longest underwater Cave Systems in the world with the ocean.
 Located a few kilometers north of Tulum, while diving into the cavern in Casa Cenote, you will truly get the feeling of diving underneath the jungle.

-The Cenote has a shape of a horseshoe in the middle of the mangrove.
+The Cenote is shaped like a horseshoe in the middle of the mangrove.
 The dive follows one side under the roots to protect from the current.
 Yes, there can be current there!
 Navigate through passages and fissures in the limestone and then return through the beautiful tunnels under the mangrove.

 This cenote is perfect for novice divers and will allow you to see more life than other cenotes.
 It also has a very nice halocline and beautiful light effects.
 The maximum depth is 8m/30 feet.